India's Yes Bank founder arrested on money laundering charges | DW | 08.03.2020

 The founder of India’s fifth-biggest private sector bank has been arrested on allegations of money laundering.
 The arrest comes amid efforts by authorities to formulate a rescue plan for the crisis-hit lender.

-The founder of Yes Bank, Rana Kapoor, was arrested on Sunday on allegations of money laundering, after being questioned for over 20 hours by Indian authorities.
+The founder of Yes Bank, Rana Kapoor, was arrested on Sunday on allegations of money laundering, after being questioned for more than 20 hours by Indian authorities.

 "He has been arrested as he was not cooperating in the probe," an official of Enforcement Directorate, India's financial crime investigating agency, told AFP news agency.